A-gent/PDAnet-Modem-PC-Handler/README.md

 <p align="left">

-ON THE MODEM PC (OR THE PC YOU WANT TO USE WINDOWS HOTSPOT WITH PDANET):
+ON THE MODEM PC (OR THE PC YOU WANT TO USE WINDOWS HOTSPOT WITH PDANET):<br>
 1.)
 Download and install [AutoHotkey version 1.1](https://autohotkey.com/download/ahk-install.exe).

 2.)
 Download either the [latest release of this modem script](google.com) OR [directly download the repo files](https://github.com/A-gent/PDAnet-Modem-PC-Handler/archive/refs/heads/main.zip).